Najib's 1MDB denials unbelievable, says Malaysia's Mahathir

 “Mr Ex Pm you know nothing except for lavish lifestyle...,” read a tweet posted under the handle @mase99rati.

-Transactions involving 1MDB are being investigated in half a dozen countries, including the United States, where it has become the biggest case pursued by the Department of Justice under its anti-kleptocracy programme.
+Transactions involving 1MDB are being investigated in half a dozen countries, including the United States, where it has become the biggest case pursued by the Department of Justice under its anti-kleptocracy program.

 The DoJ has alleged in lawsuits that more than $4.5 billion from 1MDB was laundered through a complex web of transactions and shell companies, of which $681 million ended in Najib’s bank account.
 Najib has said the money in his account were donations from Saudi Arabia, most of which he returned.

-According to the DoJ, assets purchased using 1MDB money include a Picasso painting, luxury real estate in South California and New York, shares in a Hollywood production company and a $265 million yacht, and more than $200 million worth of jewellery - including a 22-carat pink diamond pendant and necklace. ($1 = 4.0140 ringgit) (Reporting by Joseph Sipalan; Editing by Simon Cameron-Moore)
+According to the DoJ, assets purchased using 1MDB money include a Picasso painting, luxury real estate in South California and New York, shares in a Hollywood production company and a $265 million yacht, and more than $200 million worth of jewelry - including a 22-carat pink diamond pendant and necklace.